US Qwerty Layout

 As of 2005, the fastest English language typist in the world record was set using the Dvorak keyboard layout by Barbara Blackburn.

-Almost all major modern operating systems allow a user to switch to the Dvorak layout, and there is a good change that your OS supports it too.
+Almost all major modern operating systems allow a user to switch to the Dvorak layout, and there is a good chance that your OS supports it too.

 US Colemak Layout